enovz/APIs-based-on-directory-structure/README.md

-2. Controller behaviour defines implemetations of functions that need to be executed when a action is requested.
+2. Controller behaviour defines implemetations of functions that need to be executed when an action is requested.

 ```
     getAll() {